-November marks the 20th anniversary of “To Err is Human,” the National Academy of Medicine’s 1999 report that estimated as many as 98,000 people die a year in United States hospitals.
+November 2019 marked the 20th anniversary of “To Err is Human,” the National Academy of Medicine’s 1999 report that estimated as many as 98,000 people die a year in United States hospitals.
 That widely publicized report called for a national agenda to improve patient care processes to make it easier for honest providers to safely treat patients and harder for them to cause harm.

 So where are we now?
 There’s been a lot of attention to the topic over the past two decades, first to quantify the problem.

 Various studies have estimated even higher numbers of deaths from medical errors, as high as 250,000, or even 440,000, especially when one counts pharmacy errors, prescription mix-ups, safety lapses in non-acute care settings such as ambulatory surgical centers or even doctor’s offices.
 Then there’s the epidemic of opioid overprescribing, and failure of harm prevention efforts and safety checks that lead to such incidents as falls and pressure ulcers.

 We’re also tracking the best and the worst a lot better, maybe too much better.
 The Centers for Medicare & Medicaid Services has expanded scorecards with hundreds of quality measures for general acute care and cancer hospitals, skilled nursing facilities, dialysis facilities, Veteran’s Administration hospitals, psychiatric facilities, home health services, long-term care hospitals and hospices.
 We didn’t have anywhere near those public reports and accountability even 10 years ago, much less 20.

 There are surgical checklists and hospital penalties, when patients are placed in what is called “immediate jeopardy.”